tadast/lrug.github.io/README.md

 ### Incident Handling

 LRUG is anti-harassment in all forms, including exclusionary jokes/comments, invasions of personal space and much more.
-If we feel that you’ve made anyone feel uncomfortable or unwelcome, you will be asked to leave.
+If you make anyone feel uncomfortable or unwelcome, you will be asked to leave.

 All LRUG participants are accountable for their own behaviour.
 If you’ve behaved badly elsewhere, that may count against you here, because of the effect it has on other attendees.